 In addition to the Tutors we have a Welfare Team consisting of three Welfare Advisers and a Registered Nurse.

 The Welfare Advisers are Richard Geddis (DD2), Jenny Schiller (DD1) and Rev. Tim Harling (Cloister 2).
 All are highly trained and experienced at supporting others with any welfare issues.
 Richard and Jenny are mental & emotional health professionals who specialise in working with issues experienced by members of College.

-College Nurse, Sister Emma Dellar (Health Centre, Cripps Court) is an experienced nurse who is able to support with a wide range of physical health and welfare issues.
-She can available to attend to injuries and minor illnesses, give well being advice and information and liase with other health professionals.
+College Nurse, Alex Green (Health Centre, Cripps Court) is an experienced nurse who is able to support with a wide range of physical health and welfare issues.
+She can available to attend to injuries and minor illnesses, to give well-being advice and information, and to liase with other health professionals.